openSUSE/portusctl/README.md

 Under construction.
 To do:

-- Validate method
+- Polish exec command & integration tests for it
 - Refactoring
-- Polish exec command
 - Coverage
 - Man pages
 - RPM spec